Statewide Survey Shows Continuing Widespread Availability of Tobacco Products in San Mateo County

 “Stores play a critical role in our community’s health, and this survey shows accessibility and marketing is out of balance, tipping heavily toward unhealthy options,” said Edith Cabuslay, Program Services Manager with Behavioral Health and Recovery Services Alcohol and Other Drugs, San Mateo County Health System.
 “Our goal is to help re-calibrate the balance toward health and change what options our community and particularly our kids are exposed to.
 The San Mateo County Health System is committed to continuing to work with local health advocates and partners to help make the healthy choice the easy choice for everyone.”

-The survey found the following for San Mateo County in regards to advertising to youth:
+The survey found the following for San Mateo County in regards to

 • Only 9% of stores advertised healthy products on their storefronts, but 61% of storefronts advertised unhealthy products.
 60% of stores near schools have storefront advertising for unhealthy products.